 Alpine Dachsbracke has a life span of 12 years.
 They are very friendly dog; they are basically hunting dog hence require lot of exercise.
 These dogs adopt very well to the vigorous task set by hunters.
 Those who require a companion and a household pet then Alpine Dachsbracke will easily satisfy the owner.

 Alpine Dachsbracke is a breed that will need a moderate amount of exercise in order to burn off the energy that they have.
 A brisk walk daily should suffice and they should be expected to be rather active indoors, as well, playing and running about.
-They are quite friendly and loving dogs.
+They are very friendly and affectionate dogs.

 Behavior